Meeting Style Icon: Carl Thompson

 It seems like another life but circa seven years ago I took a leap of faith and left a very successful career in IT to pursue a better work/life balance in the menswear industry.
 In 2013 I launched ‘Hawkins & Shepherd’ and began selling luxury, handmade, Pin Collar Shirts, Tab Collar Shirts, Formal Business Shirts, Casual Shirts & menswear accessories.

 The blog has taken on many guises, always fashion and lifestyle focused.
-But it’s evolved like I’ve evolved.
-Today I’m very much centred on positivity, mental health and fitness.
+But it’s evolved as I’ve evolved.
+Today I’m very much centered on positivity, mental health, and fitness.

 So tell us, how did your career get started?

-You mean my career in blogging?
-Initially I was just looking to drive more traffic to my Menswear label, Hawkins and Shepherd by writing about fashion and the things that interested me.
+Do you mean my career in blogging?
+Initially, I was just looking to drive more traffic to my Menswear label, Hawkins and Shepherd by writing about fashion and the things that interested me.

 It’s so interesting how life points you in the ‘right’ direction!
 So we know that you love and talk about fashion a lot the time, but we also know that you also write about grooming.
 Can you name one product every man should have in his grooming arsenal?